People seeking social justice create change in Canada by learning practical and effective organizing skills.

-Project Organize is a team of experienced community organizers based in Toronto, Canada.
-Project Organize facilitators lead the breakout sessions in our training program.
+Our facilitation team is made up of experienced community organizers based in Toronto, Canada.
+Our facilitators lead the breakout sessions in our training program.

-The facilitators have experiences in a range of movements in a range of progressive causes from organizing Muslim youth, labour organizing, and environmental justice organizing.
+The facilitators have experience in a range of movements in a range of progressive causes from organizing Muslim youth, labour organizing, and environmental justice organizing.
 Our team aspires to reflect the communities we work with.

 The facilitators are responsible for taking the content of the lecture and reading material and assisting you as you implement these practices into the projects you are working on.
 Even once the training sessions are over, your facilitators will stimulate a close bond with your group and follow up with everyone to ensure you meet your measurable goals and timelines outside of the program.

-The Institute for Change Leaders is an initiative out of Ryerson University’s Faculty of Community Services.
-Ryerson prioritizes innovative, career-focused education.
+The Institute for Change Leaders is an initiative out of Toronto Metropolitan University's Faculty of Community Services.
 It is a distinctly urban university supporting projects that emphasize community development and progressive change.